jbcodeforce/ML-studies/docs/techno/streamlit.md

 # [Streamlit](https://streamlit.io/)

 Streamlit is an open-source Python library that makes it easy to create and share beautiful, custom web apps for machine learning and data science.
-It uses an integrated cloud based IDE with integration to github codespaces and deploy on
+It uses an integrated cloud based IDE with integration to github codespaces and deploy on streamlit SaaS servers.

+See [Getting started]

 ## Main concepts